-- Dr Samantha Imberger, Samantha is a freshwater ecologist, currently studying ways to improve the structure and function of an urban stream (Little Stringybark Creek) through the application of catchment-scale water sensitive urban design.
+- Dr Moss Imberger, Moss is a freshwater ecologist, currently studying ways to improve the structure and function of an urban stream (Little Stringybark Creek) through the application of catchment-scale water sensitive urban design.

 - Dr Caragh Threlfall, Caragh is an ecologist with particular interests in urban biodiversity, urban planning and design, and social-ecological interdisciplinary studies.

 - Mr Stefano Canessa (PhD candidate), Stefano is researching ways to improve the conservation management of threatened species using decision analysis.

 - Ms Claire Keely (PhD candidate), Claire is studying the conservation genetics of the growling grass frog Litoria raniformis in urbanising landscapes around Melbourne.

 - Ms Jessica Kurylo (PhD candidate), Jesse is researching the effects of urbanisation on butterfly species species richness and abundance, with a special emphasis on the availability of food resources across the urban landscape.